telerik/ajax-docs/controls/editor/mobile-support/phone-layout/troubleshooting/known-limitations.md

 This help article lists the known limitations of RadEditor with **[phone layout]({%slug editor/mobile-support/phone-layout/overview%})**.

-* There is a jumping of the keyboard when switching between HTML and Design mode in iOS browsers.
+* There is a jumping of the editor when switching between HTML and Design mode or toggling the visibility of the Tool Zone in iOS browsers.

-* A custom highlighting command is used for iOS (most notable) and Android browsers.
+* A custom highlighting command is used for the selection in iOS (most notable) and Android browsers.
+The command simulates the selection highlight preserving when the Tool Zone is displayed.
+This resolves the *selection is lost when the current focus is changed* browser limitation.
+The custom highlighting command also prevents the native context tab from appearing.

-* Mobile RadEitor doesn't have an expected look and feel in Opera Mini browser under iOS.
+* Adaptive editor requires browsers that support Flexbox model.
+Therefore the editor may look broken in older mobile browsers that do not support Flexbox.

+* Right-to-left mode is not supported.

 ## See Also